MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/wrl/callback-function-wrl.md

 ## <a name="remarks"></a>Açıklamalar

-Temsilci nesnesinin temeli, `IInspectable`değil `IUnknown`olmalıdır.
+Temsilci nesnesinin temeli `IUnknown` değil olmalıdır `IInspectable` .

 ## <a name="requirements"></a>Gereksinimler